-Since school buses have a distinguishing characteristic in their VIN, they are well represented in the 2014 IHS data set and we were able to calculate their fuel type and regulatory class distributions.
-However, the 2014 IHS data set was unable to distinguish between transit buses and other buses and so these categories were grouped together.
-As the National Transit Database does not contain weight class information, that source could not be used to calculate regulatory class distributions for transit buses.
-Considering that the vehicle types in both the transit and "other" bus categories may overlap, we decided to keep these categories grouped together when determining fuel type and regulatory class distributions.
-The only difference between the transit and other bus distributions is in the categorization of class 8 buses, since urban transit buses are regulated separately from other heavy-duty vehicles, under 40 CFR 86.091-2.30 For this reason, class 8 CNG and diesel transit buses were classified in regulatory class 48, whereas class 8 gasoline transit buses and all class 8 other buses were classified in regulatory class 47.
-Additionally, MOVES3 can only model CNG school buses and other buses in regulatory class 47 and it cannot model electric or E-85 buses.
+Since school buses have a distinguishing characteristic in their VIN and they are well represented in the 2014 and 2020 IHS data, we were able to calculate their fuel type and regulatory class distributions, with model years 2000-2013 based on the 2014 IHS data and model years 2014-2019 based on the 2020 IHS data.
+All CNG school buses are assigned to regulatory class 47.

+On the other hand, transit buses and "other buses" are not distinguished from each other in the 2014 and 2020 IHS datas.
+The National Transit Database is a potential alternate data source for transit buses, but since it lacks weight class information, it could not be used to calculate regulatory class distributions.
+Instead, considering that the vehicles in the transit and "other bus" categories may overlap, we grouped these categories together when determining fuel type and regulatory class distributions.
+The only difference between the transit and other bus distributions is in the categorization of Class 8 buses, since urban transit buses are regulated separately from other heavy-duty vehicles under 40 CFR 86.091-2.31 For this reason, Class 8 CNG and diesel transit buses were classified in regulatory class 48, whereas Class 8 gasoline transit buses and all Class 8 other buses were classified as regulatory class 47.
+Additionally, MOVES3 can only model CNG other buses in regulatory class 47.
+For model years 2013 and earlier, the 2014 IHS data was used to calculate fuel type and regulatory class distributions; for model years 2014 to 2019, the 2020 IHS data was used.